-Join Jess Chadwick for an in-depth discussion in this video Customize your application's URLs, part of Learn ASP.NET Core MVC: The Basics.
+Join Jess Chadwick for an in-depth discussion in this video Customize your application's URLs, part of Learning ASP.NET Core MVC.

 - [Narrator] Defining a single global route…for your entire site as I've shown…is a really convenient and effect way…to map any URLs in your application…to a controller and action.…And there are a lot of very successful applications…written just this way.…Personally however, I don't like to be restricted…by a single convention across my entire site.…Instead I like to have the ability…to attach any custom URL that I want…and create vanity URLs such as slash log in,…that don't necessarily have anything to do…with the name of the controller…or the action that handles them.…